Club Foot (song): Background

 Bassist Chris Edwards said, "It's about love and life.
 At the time [in 2002] [sic], the war in Iraq had just kicked off and the lyrics aren't about pushing you in one way or another, but just about what was going on at the time, what you'd read in the paper about soldiers being petrol bombed."

 Guitarist Serge Pizzorno said the song is about "revenge and having it out."

 Composition

-The song is known for its distinctive distorted bass riff, played by lead guitarist Christopher Karloff as opposed to primary bassist Chris Edwards.
-Karloff would also play the bassline live, while Edwards played guitar.
-After Karloff's departure from the band in 2006, touring guitarist Jay Mehler would play the bassline, but from 2008 onwards Edwards has played the bassline in live performances.

 Serge Pizzorno said, "We were watching a Beach Boys documentary and saw they had a great kind of approach to making 'Good Vibrations.'
 We wanted to approach 'Club Foot' the same way, to mess with the landscape and give the listener something to hold on to."

 MTV.com described the song as "a quilt of relentless beats, hissing electronic noises, a buzzing guitar riff and Meighan's breathless, menacing vocals."
 The Morning Call said it "piles layers and layers of synths atop tight guitar work before coming to a fluttering, flutey end."